 On the other hand, a Decentralized Network relies on a peer-to-peer network built on a community of users where no one is in control.

 TYPES OF BLOCKCHAIN

 Let's explain the different types of blockchains.

-A public blockchain is the permission-less distributed ledger technology where anyone can join and do transactions and no one has control over the network.
-Anyone can access public blockchain if they have an internet connection and It is a non-restrictive version where each peer has a copy of the ledger.
+A public blockchain is the permission-less distributed ledger technology where anyone can join and do transactions, and no one has control over the network.
+Anyone can access public blockchain if they have an internet connection, and It is a non-restrictive version where each peer has a copy of the ledger.

-A private blockchain can be defined as a closed permissioned blockchain that is under the control of an entity.
+A private blockchain can be defined as a closed permissioned blockchain under the control of an entity.
 Private blockchains are for privately held companies or organization that wants to use it for internal use cases.

 Consortium or Federated Blockchain

 This is a Blockchain semi-decentralized that is managed by more than one organization.
 It is a public/private blockchain with aspects that are made public, while others are kept private.
-The consensus procedures in a consortium blockchain are controlled by the preset nodes and give the authorized transactions right to just a few users
+The consensus procedures in a consortium blockchain are controlled by the preset nodes and give the authorized transactions right to just a few users.